skyhackspl/Challenges/2020/README.md

 ### Second task (40% of total score):

-Prepare a web application, take takes a audio or video file as an input -> and returns statisics on how often objects of the classes and exact moments in these files (ranges of moments) - where the objects (same 38 categories from the first task) are appearing or mentioned.
-In audio files - these objects doesn't need to be mentiond directly, can also be mentioned indirectly.
+Prepare a web application, take takes a audio or video file as an input -> and returns statistics on how often objects of the classes and exact moments in these files (ranges of moments) - where the objects (same 38 categories from the first task) are appearing or mentioned.
+In audio files - these objects doesn't need to be mentioned directly, can also be mentioned indirectly.

 ## Evaluation